juhoinkinen/Annif-wiki/Project-configuration.md

 # Transforms

-Before the text pre-processing by an analyzer a transformation can be applied to text.
-A transform can consist of multiple individual transforms, whose specifications are separated by comma.
-The specification for an individual transform is the name of a transform followed by possible arguments in parentheses.
-For example, `transform=pass,limit(5000)` defines a pass-through/identity transformation followed by limiting text to its first 5000 characters.
+Before text pre-processing by an analyzer the text can modified by applying a transformation to it, see [[Transforms]].

 # Vocabularies